 Diana said, “You don’t need to find a different place to live.
 Maybe we could just think about a different way to live.
 One that doesn’t require that heavy shell.”

 We spent the better part of a year identifying the briar patch, and I learned how to be a turtle without a shell.
 Today, when I’m feeling poked and jabbed by life, my first instinct is still to reach for the shell, but now I catch myself.
 My briar patch is not enough sleep, too much work, too many expectations, resentment, perfecting, pleasing, proving, and a few other thorny things.

 3. This last one is a quote from Mary Karr.
-I read it in an interview she did for The Fix.
-I recommend you read the entire interview—it blew me away.
+I read it in an interview she did for The Fix, which is a now defunct addiction magazine.

 That schoolmarm part of me—that hypercritical finger-wagging part of myself that I thought was gonna keep me sober—that was actually what helped me stay drunk.
 What keeps you sober is love and connection to something bigger than yourself.